Mealman1551/Reduce-mp4-sizes/README.md

-# Reduce file sizes
+# Reduce mp4 sizes

-These scripts will reduce file sizes via ffmpeg.
+These scripts will reduce mp4 sizes via ffmpeg.

 ## In wich languages are the scripts?